5 Best Boxing Headgears on the Market | Simply Explained

 Cleaning Your Headguard

 If you don't clean your headgear, it will build up a very nasty smell rather quickly.
 Don't make the mistake to put this off after training and just place it in your bag.
 Once the smell comes it may already be too late.
-Take care of your headgear that you used your hard earned money to purchase!
+Take care of the headgear that you used your hard-earned money to purchase!

 1. Dry the Headgear: Make sure to find a ventilated area and hang it up until it is completely dried.
 If you can't find a ventilated area, you can also put it in front of a fan.